-Everyone I’ve spoken to came back to report one thing, “Japan is expensive.”
+The truth is that everyone I’ve spoken to came back reporting one thing, “Japan is expensive.”
 How expensive?
-One brave friend recommended a budget of $100/day in Tokyo!
+One brave friend recommended a budget of $100/day in Tokyo.
 Someone else termed it wallet rape.

 My fear turned into a challenge.
-I had a feeling it could be traveled for cheaper.
-My needs are fairly simple.
+I had a feeling Tokyo could be traveled for cheaper.
+My travel needs are simple.
 So I booked five days in Tokyo and the rest split with Kyoto, Osaka and Fukuoka.
 My budget cost me on the average $30/day .

 Top 10 Free Tokyo attractions

 The good news is there’s a lot you can do in Tokyo, cheaply or for free.
 Not everything in Tokyo costs money and there’s budget deals to help you get around Tokyo on the cheap and easy.

 Asakusa (pronounced Asah-kusa) is known for its old world charm.
 You can wander some of the streets in the old district to take you back to a time when Tokyo felt more Japanese vs. the sprawling modern, corporate, shopping mall it is today.

 Tokyo’s biggest and oldest Buddhist temple, the Senso-ji is the popular attraction, along with the marketplace of souvenirs and Japanese delicacies.
 Watch food craftsmen create culinary snacks with care and watch your wallet.
 There’s a lot of cute Japanese souvenirs, kimonos, keychains and nom-cious snacks to tempt your splurge!